-Total Revenues for the period ended June 30, 2021 were \$9,348,815.
+Total Revenues for the period ended June 30, 2022 were \$9,911,726.
 The main source of income during this time period was from the State of Colorado through the charter authorized by Douglas County School District.
-Per Pupil Revenue was reported \$6,996,286; equivalent to \$7,771.42 per funded student.
-In addition, BFA received funding through the Douglas County School District as a component of local revenue (Mills) in the amount of \$1,061,025.
+Per Pupil Revenue was reported \$7,691,436; equivalent to \$8,546.56 per funded student.
+In addition, BFA received funding through the Douglas County School District as a component of local revenue (Mills) in the amount of \$1,073,461.
 The Mill Levy amount was adjusted based upon the election in November 2018.
 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law by Congress on March 27,2020.
-BFA received funding related to the CARES Act in the amount of \$491,089.11.
+It includes the Elementary and Secondary Schools Emergency Relief (ESSER) funds to help K-12 educational entities prevent, prepare for, and respond to impacts of COVID-19.
+During the 21/22 fiscal year, BFA received ESSER funding related to the CARES Act in the amount of \$59,554.76.